24 Data Scientist CV Examples for 2026

 The takeaway from this section is simple: this is not where you should make a mistake.
 Storytime!
 When our co-founder was first applying for jobs after university, he realised about 20 applications in, he had spelt his name “Stepen” instead of “Stephen.”
 Don’t pull a Stepen.

 This is the section where you can include anything you want to showcase for a data science role.
-Do you have a blog where you document the analysis you do for Dungeons & Dragons?
+Do you have a blog where you document the analysis you conduct for Dungeons & Dragons?
 Are you active on Github or involved in an open-source project?
 Include a link to anything relevant to data that will help you stand out in your application.

 General CV formatting tips